AnaAquiles/PituitaryGeometricDynamics/README.md

 ### 🔧  Preprocessing
 Once your environment is ready, you can start preparing your calcium signals for analysis.

-This step focuses on cleaning and standardizing your data by handling: photobleaching correction,noise reduction, fluorescence normalization
+This step focuses on cleaning and standardizing your data by handling: photobleaching correction,noise reduction, fluorescence normalization.
 All preprocessing steps are implemented in:

 - `preprocessing.py`